wmorgan/dcos-docs/1.8/administration/virtual-networks/ip-per-container.md

         prefix: 24
 ```

-**Note:** To use virtual networks in DC/OS you MUST make sure to use a recent Linux kernel (3.9 or above) as well as Docker version 1.11 on the agent nodes.
+**Note:** Use a recent Linux kernel (3.9 or later) and Docker version 1.11 or later on the agent nodes.

 Each overlay network is identified by a canonical `name`.
 Containers launched on an overlay network will get an IP address from the `subnet` allocated to the overlay network.
-To remove the dependency on a global IPAM (IP address management system), the overlay `subnet` is further split into smaller subnets, with each subnet being allocated to an agent.
+To remove the dependency on a global IPAM, the overlay `subnet` is further split into smaller subnets, with each subnet being allocated to an agent.
 The agents can then use a host-local IPAM to allocate IP addresses from their respective subnets to containers launched on the agent and attached to the given overlay.
-The `prefix` determines the size of the subnet (carved the overlay `subnet`) allocated to each
+The `prefix` defines the number of agents on which the overlay can run and thus determines the size of the subnet (carved from the overlay `subnet`) allocated to each agent.
+If you specify the same prefix and network mask for an overlay network, your overlay network will only work on one agent node.
-agent.

 In the configuration above, each virtual network is allocated a /17 subnetwork (in the “subnet” field), which is then divided in /24 subnetworks to be used in each host that will be part of the network (in the “prefix” field).
 This allocates 8 bits (32 total minus 24 allocated for “prefix”) to designate the endpoint (container) inside a host for a maximum of 255 endpoints per host.
 It also allocates 7 bits (24 minus 17) for hosts that will be members of this overlay network, which provides a maximum of 127 hosts.
 These values can be configured to adapt to each installation’s needs.

 # Adding overlay networks during installation

 Currently (as of version 1.8), DC/OS virtual networks can only be added and configured at install time.
+To replace or add another virtual network, [reinstall DC/OS according to these instructions](#replace).

 You can override the default network or add additional virtual networks by modifying your `config.yaml` file:

 ```yaml
     agent_list: